Scope: Prime Mover Pro

 Take note that packages will appear in the list only after they are successfully created (via Exporting packages) and not corrupted.

-Another type of remote URL is any publicly accessible URL that points to a valid Prime Mover package.
-For example, say you have Prime Mover package you uploaded manually to your WordPress root named as
+Another type of remote URL restore implementation is any publicly accessible URL that points to a valid Prime Mover package.
+For example, say you have Prime Mover package you uploaded manually to your WordPress root directory named as

 Also any URL pointing to a valid Prime Mover zip package hosted in any Cloud solutions can be used.
 Say for example, you have a Prime Mover zip package uploaded in DropBox and this is the URL: (you can get this by clicking Share -> Create Link in Dropbox) :